codecombat/codecombat/docs/PRODUCT_RULES.md

 - A missing, extra or non-boolean parameter produces a blocking Japanese hero explanation that only `true` or `false` is accepted.
 - Mission 03 defines `const alwaysTrue = true` and `const alwaysFalse = false`, calls `hero.isTrue(...)` for both values, and then collects its required gem.
 - Mission 03 validates only after the existing program has been executed and both boolean cases have been checked.

+## Standalone loading and stable curriculum rendering

+- The documented launch from `app/assets/japanese-js-quest` is a standalone static-server mode.
+- Standalone mode uses the built-in textarea editor fallback and must not request CodeCombat's absent `/javascripts/ace/ace.js` asset.
+- An optional enhanced editor may be used only when its assets are explicitly available; failure to load an optional editor must never block the game or produce a required 404 request.
+- Selecting or displaying a mission must not start unbounded work.
+In particular, selecting mission 03 must remain responsive before the learner presses `実行する`.
+- The displayed mission number is authoritative UI state and must never be changed temporarily to render legacy guides.
+- A `jsquest:missionloaded` handler must not dispatch another `jsquest:missionloaded` event while handling the current event.
+- Renumbered legacy guides, glossary thresholds and technical terms use a pure final-ID-to-legacy-ID conversion without changing the DOM.

 ## Japanese reading and technical vocabulary